revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - list
-  - When you want to store multiple datatypes into single name we can use list.
+  - When you want to store multiple datatypes into a single name, we can use list.
-  - We can't handle arthimetic operators directly.
+  - We can't handle arithmetic operators directly.
-  - It is a Small sequence
+  - It is a small sequence
 - array
-  - Using array we can store single data types under a single name.
+  - Using an array, we can store single data types under a single name.
-  - We can handle arthimetic operators directly.
+  - We can handle arithmetic operators directly.
   - It is a longer sequence.

 </details>

 ---

-105.Can you draw a comparision between recursive and iterative technique for problem solving.
+105. Can you draw a comparison between recursive and iterative techniques forproblem-solving.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)